 VO2 Max Booster Program – More Intervals

-Now we have completed the 3 first stages and as you probably already discovered there are many intensive rides.
-Actually you are going to train high intensity intervals much more often than you are used to.
-A rule of thumb says you have to train hard every second day if you want to become stronger.
-If you do it more often you will get over trained.
-In some cases that could be right, but it certainly doesn’t have to be!
+Now you have completed the first three stages and as you probably already have discovered there are many intensive rides.
+In fact, you are going to complete high intensity intervals more often than you are used to.

 Day 4